microsoft/onnxruntime/docs/reference/execution-providers/DNNL-ExecutionProvider.md

 #### Subgraph (IR) Internal Representation

-DnnlExecutionProvicer::GetCapability() parses ONNX model graph and creates IR (Internal Representation) of subgraphs of DNNL operators.
+DnnlExecutionProvider::GetCapability() parses ONNX model graph and creates IR (Internal Representation) of subgraphs of DNNL operators.
 Each subgraph contains a vector DnnlNodes, inputs, outputs and attributes for all its DnnlNodes.
 There can be attributes of same name.
 So, we prefix attribute names with Node name and its index.
 Unique id for subgraph is set as an attribute.